 Ten years later, David is still deathly afraid of crossing his brother.
 Tom feeds his parents with misinformation designed to sully David’s reputation.
 David moved away for college and got a job in a city far from his brother, but Tom is always trying to weasel his way back into David’s life.
-Every time they meet Tom boasts about his successes and uses the time they have together to chip away David’s self worth.
+Every time they meet Tom boasts about his successes and uses the time they have together to chip away David’s self-esteem.

 Through it all, David feels helpless – this is his older brother, someone who was supposed to protect him and guide him through the challenges of adolescence.
-Instead, Tom has been a never-ending source of pain in David’s life and he has no idea what to do about his narcissistic sibling.
+Instead, Tom has been a never-ending source of pain in David’s life and he has no idea what to do about his sibling.

 Can Siblings be Narcissists?

 Anyone can be a narcissist, and although most of us have heard stories about narcissistic partners and narcissistic parents, the subject of narcissistic siblings goes largely unnoticed.
-Narcissistic sibling abuse can be especially damaging though, because with the exception of your primary caregiver, siblings are often our closest relationships.
+Narcissistic sibling abuse can be especially damaging though because, with the exception of your primary caregiver, siblings are often our closest relationships.
 Spotting a narcissistic sibling isn’t all that hard either, with most of them being defined by a few specific traits.